Tax Credits: Protective claims

 A claim made in these circumstances and followed by a Nil Award is loosely termed a 'protective' claim.
 The helpline will often refuse to give a claimant a claim form if they deem their income to be too high to qualify.
 Claimants should insist that a claim form is issued so that they can make a protective claim.

-Claimants may choose to make a ‘protective’ claim for tax credits if they think their circumstances are likely to change during the coming year from an initial Nil tax credit award but they are unlikely to qualify for Universal Credit.
+Claimants may choose to make a ‘protective’ claim for tax credits if they think their circumstances are likely to change during the coming year from an initial Nil tax credit award and this may be more relevant where they think this could happen but they are unlikely to qualify for Universal Credit, bearing in mind that once UC is available in a postcode area, most people cannot make a new tax credit claim.
 You can read more about Universal Credit in our entitlement to Universal Credit section.